 Research

-My research sits at the intersection of political behavior, political psychology, and Chinese politics.
-I am particularly interested in how political narratives, local institutional presence, and public memory shape both expressed beliefs and observable behavior.
-Across projects, I combine survey and experimental methods with computational approaches to study sensitive political attitudes, social desirability, and the behavioral consequences of symbolic political environments.
+My research sits at the intersection of political behavior, political psychology, causal inference, and computational social science.
+I study how political narratives, institutional presence, and symbolic space shape both expressed beliefs and observable behavior.
+Across projects, I combine survey and experimental methods with computational approaches to identify mechanisms behind sensitive political responses and social order outcomes.

 Working Papers